dmg-photobook/ref-gen-photobook/models/README.md

 In **listener/utils/new_dataset_processor_BERT.py**, we provide the code for processing the utterance-based reference chains (getting the image contexts, target image and linguistic context).
 Here, we also convert the linguistic input into BERT representations.

+To train the proposed model, an example command would be:

+``python train_listener_bert_CE_generic.py -dropout 0.5 -batch_size 32 -bert_type base -model_type bert_att_ctx_hist -reduction sum -subset_size -1 -seed 42 -learning_rate 0.0001 -shuffle``

+To train the ablated model, an example command would be:

+``python train_listener_bert_CE_generic.py -dropout 0.5 -batch_size 32 -bert_type base -model_type bert_att_ctx -reduction sum -subset_size -1 -seed 42 -learning_rate 0.0001 -shuffle``

+To train the one-hot baseline, an example command would be:

+``python train_listener_bert_CE_generic_BASELINES_1H.py -batch_size 32 -bert_type base -model_type baseline_1H -reduction sum -subset_size -1 -seed 42 -learning_rate 0.0001 -shuffle``

-eval_* scripts run evaluations of various pretrained models depending on whether we are looking at only the first utterances or cases where the target image has history.
+eval_* scripts run evaluations of various pretrained models depending on whether we are looking at only the first utterances or the cases where the target image already has conversational history.

 # Inputting generation model outputs into reference resolution models